 As Abraham Lincoln once said: My great concern is not whether you have failed, but whether you are content with your failure.

-Failure is not bad things during product development phase, just need to find reasons for the failure of your design.
+Failure is not bad things during the product development phase, just need to find reasons for the failure of your design.
 Answer the following 3 questions to understand prototype machining and the bottleneck of the process.

-When is prototype machining services needed?
+When are prototype machining services needed?

 Before a prototype is made, it is very important to define the goal of the prototype so that the level of detail of the prototype can be determined.
 A prototype can be used for many purposes as follows：